ceeeKay/QETweaks/README.md

 A collection of "tweaks" (small mods) for Quake Enhanced multiplayer servers.

+Several of these are not my own mods, see Credits/Acknowledgements below!

 ## Enabling tweaks

 Set `saved1` console variable to desired value before starting a server.